ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingnfs.md

    * To add and configure file shares individually, toggle the **Configure shares individually** switch on.
 Then, click **Add shared storage** and select the **Size (GB)** and **Performance** for each individual file share.
 You must select at least one file share.
 For more information, see [NFS storage](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-consold-cluster#vc_orderinginstance-nfs-storage).
 7. Review the estimated price and click **Add**.

-## Results after you add NFS storage to vCenter Server instances
+## Results after you add NFS storage to Automated instances
 {: #vc_addingnfs-results}

 1. You might experience a slight delay on the console while the instance status changes from **Available** to **Modifying**.
 Allow the operation to complete before you make more changes to the instance.